Fit as a Mama Bear

 • Step 3: Strengthen the back of the body and core muscles with strategic exercise.

-These are the exact steps I teach in the 7-week heal your core program.
+These are the exact steps I teach in the 7-week Heal Your Core Program.

 What is Diastasis Recti?

+This can lead to poor core engagement and that “mom pouch” look after pregnancy.
 Learn how to test for diastasis recti at home.

 Symptoms Of Diastasis Recti